Consultations

 How to have your say

-We are consulting on a proposed Public Spaces Protection Order (PSPO) for the whole of the Braintree District.
+We have consulted on a Public Spaces Protection Order (PSPO) for the whole of the Braintree District.
 PSPOs create legal powers to help authorities address specific anti-social behaviour issues in an area that are having a detrimental effect on the quality of life for those in the local community.

 The proposed PSPO is to provide legal powers to help the council and police with tackling anti-social behaviour related to the control of dogs in public places and dog fouling throughout the district.